-The SHARKS Program uses the LCOE Metric Space^{5,6} developed for the ARPA-E's ATLANTIS Program.
-This two-dimensional Metric Space considers the power generation efficiency and the swept-rotor-area per equivalent mass of the system (m2/kg), which are internal properties of the machine, and guides the research to navigate across resulting LCOE isolines -see Figs. 1 and 3 to 7.
-This Metric Space, detailed in this Section, facilitates the application of CCD, CD and DFO
+The SHARKS Program uses the LCOE Metric Space developed for the ARPA-E's ATLANTIS Program.
+This two-dimensional Metric Space considers the power generation efficiency and the swept-rotor-area per equivalent mass of the system (m/kg), which are internal properties of the machine, and guides the research to navigate across resulting LCOE isolines -see Figs. 1 and 3 to 7.
+This Metric Space, detailed in this Section, facilitates the application of CCD, CD and DFO paradigms and will help ARPA-E evaluate new design concepts.
+All the variables and parameters of this Section are expressed in the Metric System.